Dewberry/fcast/docs/quickstart.md

 # Quickstart

-Below is an example of a Short Range stream flow forecast for a stream segmenton the Potomac River near DC:
+Below is an example of a Short Range stream flow forecast for a stream segment on the Potomac River near DC.
+The `comid` representing this stream segment has been pulled from the NHDPlus V2.1 dataset.

 ```python
 # Imports